AmberSultan/Bytewise_Fellowship-React-Next.js-/week1/README.md

   export default MyComponent;
   ```
-  ii. **Functional Components:** These are simpler components based on JavaScript functions.
+- **Functional Components:** These are simpler components based on JavaScript functions.
 Introduced in React 16.8, they use hooks like useState for managing state and are preferred for their simplicity and performance.

   Example of a class component:
 ```jsx
  import React from 'react';